Zacks: Brokerages Anticipate Insight Enterprises, Inc. (NASDAQ:NSIT) Will Announce Quarterly Sales of $2.41 Billion

-Brokerages predict that Insight Enterprises, Inc. (NASDAQ:NSIT – Get Rating) will report $2.41 billion in sales for the current fiscal quarter, according to Zacks.
-Three analysts have issued estimates for Insight Enterprises’ earnings, with estimates ranging from $2.39 billion to $2.43 billion.
+Equities research analysts predict that Insight Enterprises, Inc. (NASDAQ:NSIT – Get Rating) will report $2.41 billion in sales for the current fiscal quarter, according to Zacks Investment Research.
+Three analysts have issued estimates for Insight Enterprises’ earnings, with the highest sales estimate coming in at $2.43 billion and the lowest estimate coming in at $2.39 billion.
 Insight Enterprises posted sales of $2.19 billion in the same quarter last year, which suggests a positive year over year growth rate of 10%.
-The business is scheduled to report its next earnings results on Thursday, May 5th.
+The business is scheduled to announce its next quarterly earnings results on Thursday, May 5th.

-According to Zacks, analysts expect that Insight Enterprises will report full-year sales of $9.97 billion for the current fiscal year, with estimates ranging from $9.89 billion to $10.03 billion.
-For the next fiscal year, analysts expect that the business will report sales of $10.46 billion, with estimates ranging from $10.27 billion to $10.68 billion.
-Zacks’ sales averages are a mean average based on a survey of sell-side analysts that cover Insight Enterprises.
+According to Zacks, analysts expect that Insight Enterprises will report full year sales of $9.97 billion for the current year, with estimates ranging from $9.89 billion to $10.03 billion.
+For the next fiscal year, analysts expect that the firm will report sales of $10.46 billion, with estimates ranging from $10.27 billion to $10.68 billion.
+Zacks’ sales calculations are an average based on a survey of research firms that cover Insight Enterprises.

-Insight Enterprises (NASDAQ:NSIT – Get Rating) last released its quarterly earnings data on Thursday, February 10th.
-The software maker reported $2.03 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.99 by $0.04.
-Insight Enterprises had a net margin of 2.30% and a return on equity of 17.39%.
-The firm had revenue of $2.57 billion for the quarter, compared to the consensus estimate of $2.45 billion.
-During the same period in the previous year, the company earned $1.76 earnings per share.
-The company’s quarterly revenue was up 12.0% on a year-over-year basis.
+Insight Enterprises (NASDAQ:NSIT – Get Rating) last posted its earnings results on Thursday, February 10th.
+The software maker reported $2.03 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.99 by $0.04.
+The firm had revenue of $2.57 billion during the quarter, compared to the consensus estimate of $2.45 billion.
+Insight Enterprises had a net margin of 2.32% and a return on equity of 17.52%.
+The company’s revenue was up 12.0% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $1.76 EPS.

-In related news, CEO Kenneth T. Lamneck sold 2,000 shares of Insight Enterprises stock in a transaction dated Wednesday, December 1st.
-The stock was sold at an average price of $100.11, for a total value of $200,220.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Holdings L.P.
-Valueact acquired 33,750 shares of the firm’s stock in a transaction that occurred on Thursday, February 17th.
-The stock was purchased at an average cost of $98.81 per share, with a total value of $3,334,837.50.
-The disclosure for this purchase can be found here.
-Over the last ninety days, insiders have sold 27,500 shares of company stock valued at $2,814,225.
-Insiders own 1.94% of the company’s stock.
+In other news, Director Holdings L.P.
+Valueact acquired 80,000 shares of Insight Enterprises stock in a transaction that occurred on Tuesday, February 22nd.
+The shares were purchased at an average cost of $99.46 per share, for a total transaction of $7,956,800.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Kenneth T. Lamneck sold 2,000 shares of the stock in a transaction dated Wednesday, December 8th.
+The stock was sold at an average price of $101.78, for a total transaction of $203,560.00.
+The disclosure for this sale can be found here.
+In the last three months, insiders have bought 180,052 shares of company stock valued at $18,089,339 and have sold 28,500 shares valued at $2,931,435.
+2.10% of the stock is currently owned by company insiders.

-A number of hedge funds have recently bought and sold shares of the business.
-Louisiana State Employees Retirement System lifted its position in Insight Enterprises by 0.6% in the 4th quarter.
-Louisiana State Employees Retirement System now owns 16,900 shares of the software maker’s stock worth $1,802,000 after buying an additional 100 shares during the last quarter.
-Mutual of America Capital Management LLC lifted its position in Insight Enterprises by 2.6% in the 4th quarter.
-Mutual of America Capital Management LLC now owns 4,766 shares of the software maker’s stock worth $508,000 after buying an additional 119 shares during the last quarter.
-CIBC Asset Management Inc lifted its position in Insight Enterprises by 3.0% in the 4th quarter.
-CIBC Asset Management Inc now owns 4,276 shares of the software maker’s stock worth $456,000 after buying an additional 125 shares during the last quarter.
-Leuthold Group LLC increased its stake in Insight Enterprises by 0.3% in the 3rd quarter.
-Leuthold Group LLC now owns 48,647 shares of the software maker’s stock worth $4,382,000 after purchasing an additional 137 shares during the period.
-Finally, Schonfeld Strategic Advisors LLC increased its stake in Insight Enterprises by 2.8% in the 3rd quarter.
-Schonfeld Strategic Advisors LLC now owns 5,241 shares of the software maker’s stock worth $472,000 after purchasing an additional 141 shares during the period.
+Hedge funds have recently added to or reduced their stakes in the stock.
+First Trust Advisors LP grew its position in Insight Enterprises by 15.3% in the 1st quarter.
+First Trust Advisors LP now owns 32,106 shares of the software maker’s stock valued at $1,768,000 after buying an additional 4,250 shares in the last quarter.
+Stifel Financial Corp grew its position in Insight Enterprises by 1.6% in the 2nd quarter.
+Stifel Financial Corp now owns 9,993 shares of the software maker’s stock valued at $999,000 after buying an additional 159 shares in the last quarter.
+Goldman Sachs Group Inc. grew its position in Insight Enterprises by 87.5% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 144,038 shares of the software maker’s stock valued at $14,405,000 after buying an additional 67,218 shares in the last quarter.
+Nuveen Asset Management LLC grew its position in Insight Enterprises by 11.5% in the 2nd quarter.
+Nuveen Asset Management LLC now owns 431,151 shares of the software maker’s stock valued at $43,119,000 after buying an additional 44,571 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. grew its position in Insight Enterprises by 1.3% in the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 275,355 shares of the software maker’s stock valued at $27,539,000 after buying an additional 3,518 shares in the last quarter.

 Insight Enterprises, Inc is a global provider of information technology, services, and cloud solutions to worldwide enterprises, governments, schools, and healthcare organizations.
 It helps businesses define, architect, implement, and manage Intelligent Technology Solutions in North America, Europe, the Middle East, Africa, and Asia-Pacific.